wumpyproject/wumpy/CONTRIBUTING.md

 ## Setting up tools

-Since this project uses Cython's Pure Python Mode this means several Python tools can be utilized to help with development other than Cython itself.
-Because of the strongly statically typed nature of Cython code with Pure Python annotations, static type checkers are encouraged to be used.
-There are plans to setup a CI/CD that run PyRight or MyPy on the project to ensure it passes.
+Static type checkers are encouraged to be used.
+There are plans to set up a CI that run PyRight or MyPy on the project to ensure it passes type checking.

 This project uses [flake8](https://github.com/PyCQA/flake8) for linting as a laid-back linter, mainly it enforces line length.
-Preferrably lines should be between 79 and 95 characters long, but flake8 will not complain until it reaches 105 characters.
+Preferably lines should be between 79 and 95 characters long, but flake8 will not complain until a line reaches 105 characters which is the hard limit.

 Imports should be ordered according to the rules of [isort](https://github.com/PyCQA/isort).